medcomdk/MedComLandingPage/docs/index.md

 TouchStone describes an infrastructure that allows for automated test against HL7 FHIR.
 For each FHIR standard MedCom will develope testsuits, which is helpfull to automatisize the testing.

-<a href="assets/documents/TouchStoneGettingStarted.md" target="_blank">To get started with TouchStone please take a look here.</a>
+<a href="/assets/documents/TouchStoneGettingStarted.md" target="_blank">To get started with TouchStone please take a look here.</a>

 ## 4 Governance

 OPdateringer, versionering, change management

-## 5 New to FHIR?
+## 5 New to FHIR

 The purpose of this section is to give a brief introduction to MedComs FHIR standards to stakeholders with limited knowledge about FHIR, who wants to know more.

-<a href="assets/documents/TouchStoneGettingStarted.md" target="_blank">Tab here to get an short introduction to FHIR and how to read an Implementation Guide.</a>
+<a href="/assets/documents/NewToFHIR.md" target="_blank">Tab here to get an short introduction to FHIR and how to read an Implementation Guide.</a>

 ## 6 Release Notes